-The More That Is Taken Away is a meditation on genocide and what it means to inherit such histories.
-A seven-year solo attempt to come to terms with historical evil, it takes place at a mass-grave-like excavation behind my house in rural upstate New York.
-It is a performance in three Acts: an extended meditation, a memorial, and a personal reflection.
-Begun in late 2011, the work is planned to conclude in 2018.
-The traces of the work are a complete video record and large-format black-and-white photographs.
-These materials are exhibited in a variety of ways, from a mid-length movie to a large installation with the photographs, projections, and multi-channel video.
-The photographs can also stand alone.
+The More That Is Taken Away is a meditation on mass violence and what it means to inherit such histories.
+An eight-year solo attempt to come to terms with historical evil, it takes place at a mass-grave-like excavation behind my house in rural upstate New York.
+It is a performance in three Acts, a cycle to catastrophe and back.
+Begun in late 2011, the project is planned to conclude in 2019, with post-production in 2019/2020.